 ② Chakin – tea cloth (a cloth used to wipe the tea bowl, sometimes kaishi is used in its place)

 ③ Chasen– whisk (typically made of bamboo, chasen is used to quickly whisk matcha and hot water together)

 ④ Chashaku – tea scoop (a small scoop used to put tea from the tea caddy into the tea bowl)

 ⑤ Natsume/Usuki – tea caddy (a container for tea)

 1) Upon arriving to the venue, rows of ozen (small lacquer ware trays)/ were laid out with a chawan, wasanbon on kaishi (paper with which the confectionary, wasanbon, was laid), chasen, and katakuchi (a small pitcher-like bowl with a spout used to pour hot water into the tea bowl).
 The chawan all differed in appearance and were placed so that the “front” was facing you.
 In my case, the picture of the hen and rooster.

-2) Afterwards, we were handed the chashaku (tea scoop) to put green tea powder from the natsume (tea caddy).
+2) Afterward, we were handed the chashaku (tea scoop) to put green tea powder from the natsume (tea caddy).
 Then, we waited for hot water to be poured into our kataguchi (small bowl with a spout).
-We then took our chasen with three fingers, and quickly stirred the tea until a thick froth begins to form.
+We then took our chasen with three fingers and quickly stirred the tea until a thick froth begins to form.

 Another really fun and lovely time with Hacarus members!